How to Shoot Waterfall

 Waterfalls are often magnets for tourism and this time of day has the bonus of filtering out most of those pesky nature-lovers that seek to thwart your artful depiction of nature with their unbounded exploration and ceaseless good cheer.

 Bottom line – if the conditions are right, it’s entirely possible to forecast a rainbow to magically appear before your lens.
-If you’re going to this effort, consider using a polarising filter to enhance the saturation of this multicoloured spectrum of light.
+If you’re going to this effort, consider using a polarizing filter to enhance the saturation of this multicoloured spectrum of light.

 So get out there and put some of this into practice!